-Below I have included the Environmental and Route Condition Assessment that I assembled for the inaugural Ultimate Hiking Course held earlier this month in Yosemite National Park.
-(Read more about these learning-intensive courses.)
+Below I have included the Environmental and Route Condition Assessment that I assembled for a Backpacking Fundamentals course in Yosemite.
 It is a good template to use in assessing the likely environmental and route conditions for upcoming trips of your own.

-For an explanation of why and how to assess environmental and route conditions, read this post.
+Read this post for or an explanation of why and how to assess environmental and route conditions.
 You will notice that the assessment below does not contain every possible detail, since this was a relatively straightforward trip in familiar terrain during a friendly time of year.
 If the trip had been longer in duration or distance, had bigger risks or more variability, or presented a new environment or season, I would have done a more exhaustive assessment.

 For the month of June, average temperatures in Yosemite Valley are: